Online Master's Degree in Social Sciences Education (MSE)

 Advance your career with a master's in Social Sciences Education.

-Learn the knowledge and skills needed to become a better social sciences teacher, and prepare for impactful roles in today’s competitive marketing with an MSE in Social Sciences Education.
+Learn the knowledge and skills needed to become a better social sciences teacher, and prepare for impactful roles in today’s competitive marketing with an master's in Social Sciences Education.

 Affordable tuition